 How will consumers interpret the claim?

-The ASA has considered multiple unqualified “number 1” claims, when made in reference to a product or service, to mean that the product/service has the largest market share.
-For example “#1 World’s Live-Games Provider” (ASTOK Ltd, 15 April 2020) "EUROPE's NO.1 AIRLINE" (Ryanair Ltd, 07 February 2019), “the UKs [sic] No.1” (Skinny Tan, 18 October 2017) and “The UK’s number 1 breakdown service provider” (AA Ltd, 20 July 2022).
+The ASA has considered multiple unqualified ‘number 1’ claims to mean that the advertised product or service is the best-selling on the market.
+For example “#1 World’s Live-Games Provider” (ASTOK Ltd, 15 April 2020), “the UKs [sic] No.1” (Skinny Tan, 18 October 2017) and “The UK’s number 1 breakdown service provider” (AA Ltd, 20 July 2022).

-Some “number 1” claims may have multiple possible interpretations, and the meaning will be considered ambiguous.
-The ASA considered that the claim “Unlimited data, now available on the UK’s No.1 network” would have had a number of different possible consumer interpretations, including as a comparison using objective measures such as highest turnover amongst mobile providers, having the most customers, or offering the best-selling product/package (EE Ltd, 08 April 2020).
+Some ‘number 1’ claims may have multiple possible interpretations, and the meaning will be considered ambiguous.
+The ASA considered that the claim “…the UK’s No.1 network” had a number of possible interpretations, including as a comparison using objective measures such as highest turnover amongst providers, having the most customers, or offering the best-selling product/package.
+It was determined that EE should have made clear that the claim related specifically to the findings of a particular report.
+Their failure to do so meant the claim was likely to mislead (EE Ltd, 08 April 2020).
 See also Telefonica UK Ltd, 24 February 2021.
-The claim "Derby's No.1 Award Winning Agent" was also considered ambiguous because it could have been understood to mean that the agency had won the largest number of awards compared to other agents in Derby, or that that it had won at least one award and also had let the most properties (IMS Lettings Ltd, 17 April 2013).
-See also (Agency Management Ltd, 07 November 2018).
+For more information on comparisons in the telecoms sector, see Broadband and Telecoms: Comparisons.

 Substantiation

-When making best-selling “number 1” claims, it is likely that comparative evidence relating to unit-sales, market share, or both, will be required.
-Absolute “number 1” claims are likely to be understood to be entire market comparisons.
-To make this type of claim marketers would need to be able to demonstrate that their product or service is the best-selling across the entire market, taking into account all competitors or competitor products/services.
+When making ‘number 1’ claims likely to be interpreted as ‘best-selling’ claims, comparative evidence relating to unit-sales, market share, or both, will likely be required.
+Absolute ‘number 1’ claims are likely to be understood as entire market comparisons.
+To make this type of claim, marketers would therefore need to be able to demonstrate that their product or service is the best-selling across the entire market.
+By way of example, the ASA upheld a complaint about the claim “#1 holiday website on the planet”, because the advertiser did not provide evidence to demonstrate that the advertiser had the largest turnover of holiday rentals when compared to its global competitors (Rental Republic Ltd, 19 January 2022).

 Verifiability

 Marketing communications do not need to explicitly identify the competitor or product being compared to be subject to the rules on comparisons with 'identifiable' competitors.
-If a consumer can identify at least one competitor or competing product, whether or not it is identified explicitly in the ad, rules 3.33 – 3.37 will apply.
+If a consumer can identify at least one competitor or competing product, regardless of whether it is identified explicitly in the ad, rules 3.33 – 3.37 will apply.
 In most cases, “no.1” claims are likely to be understood as comparisons with identifiable competitors.
 See Comparisons: identifiable competitors.

-The CAP Code requires that comparisons with identifiable competitor products “must objectively compare one or more material, relevant, verifiable and representative feature of those products” (rule 3.35).
+The CAP Code requires that comparisons with identifiable competitor products must objectively compare one or more material, relevant, verifiable and representative feature of those products (Rule 3.35).

 For further detailed advice on this requirement see Comparisons: Verifiability.